ipld/specs/data-structures/cosmos/tendermint_chain.md

 # MerkleTreeRootNode is the top-most node in a merkle tree; the root node of the tree.
 # It can be a leaf node if there is only one value in the tree
+# We explicitly type the root node for the purposes of handling Block and Header marshalling
+# since entire sub-dags need to be collapsed down and encoded into the protobuf object we need to be
+# able to check that the ipld.Node provided to the marshaller is a root node
 type MerkleTreeRootNode MerkleTreeNode

 # MerkleTreeInnerNode nodes contain two byte arrays which contain the hashes which link its two child nodes.